Chapter One: New Addition

-"Yeah, he's from England, isn't that cool?"
+"Yeah, he's from Scotland, isn't that cool?"
 Arty looked back at Geil and the boy squealed, shaking in Arty's arms.
 The front door opened and Jack came in, carrying four suitcases in what looked to be a difficult manner.
-He knelt to the ground and let them fall lightly from his arms, to be respectful of Daniel's belongings, and then he stood straight with a little cough; his nose and cheeks pink.
+He knelt to the ground and let them fall lightly from his arms, to be respectful of Daniel's belongings, and then he stood straight with a little cough; his nose and cheeks pink from the cold.

 "Did you get stuck?"
-Arty asked in what seemed to be a teasing voice, and Daniel smiled at it, standing beside the brunette and looking at Jack.
-The man had sandy blonde hair that was lined with grey, and he had grey and brown facial scruff that Arty liked looking at but hated touching.
-James gave a shake of his head because he was a strong man who took pride in doing things himself, and then he glanced at Arty while taking off his coat.
+Arty asked in what seemed to be a teasing voice and Daniel smiled at it, standing beside the brunette and looking at Jack.
+The older man had sandy blonde hair that was lined with grey, and he had grey and brown facial scruff that Arty liked looking at but hated touching.
+Jack gave a shake of his head, because he was a strong man who took pride in doing things himself, and then he glanced at Arty while taking off his coat.